ethandavenport/March-Madness/README.md

 - For each base feature, create both A and B columns
 - Run repeated fits of a logistic regression with L1-type penalty to select stable feature groups, selecting optimal alpha value across resamples
 - Enforce symmetry by requiring that **if a stat is selected for A, the corresponding B stat is also included**; this prevents the model from exploiting arbitrary naming of the two teams

+The alpha vs. cross‑validated log loss and feature count plot is used to choose the regularization strength at the point where log loss is minimized, balancing predictive performance with model sparsity.

 <p align="center">
   <img width="659" height="393" alt="image" src="https://github.com/user-attachments/assets/79f7e6f1-5c61-417f-b30b-b1faee9c219e">